Volunteer Name: Lauren Martin

 They were WONDERFUL!
 Everyone was very informative and protective.
 I felt very safe with all of the staff members in Tanzania.
 They were also easy to contact if I had any questions.

 How was your host accommodation and meals?:

-I stayed in a hostel during my trip.
+I stayed in a volunteer house during my trip.
 I met several travelers from all over the world, which was very neat.
 My hosts were very nice and helpful.
 The meals were excellent!

 Did you do any tours on the weekend?